Introduction

 Research outputs often depend upon the code used to generate them.
 Clarity and confidence are essential in using code to perform calculations, simulations, or data analysis.
 All kinds of research processes and analysis pipelines can be made more reproducible by providing clear context and instructions for using it.

 There are many advantages to making your code more readable, too.
 Well-written software is easier to maintain and has greater sustainability.
 This means it can continue to be used and modified for a longer period of time, despite changes in technology.
-If software is more reusable then it encourages others to use it for their research, increasing the number of citations of that software and its overall research impact.
+If software is more reusable then it encourages others to use it for their research, increasing its visibility and research impact.

 Challenge